-Marburg located in the state of Hessen, it’s a small university town north of Frankfurt in the Lahn valley.
+Marburg is located in the state of Hessen; it’s a small university town north of Frankfurt in the Lahn valley.

 Fortunately, it was almost untouched by bombs during the second war.
-The small, but jet vibrant university town of Marburg is known for its German medieval flair.
+The small but vibrant university town of Marburg is known for its German medieval flair.

 City of the Grimm Brothers will relive your childhood fairy tales or take in the town’s history.
-Follow Grimm Path to really understand fairy tales figures from the famous Grimm stories.
+Follow Grimm Path to really understand fairytale figures from the famous Grimm stories.
 Also, don’t forget to visit the romantic Marburg Castle, there’s something for everyone.

 The old city is a labyrinth of narrow, cobblestone streets lined with extremely well-preserved examples of 17th and 18th-century “Hessische” architecture.

-Marburg’s University was build in the 15th century and is a significant part of the city’s history.
+Marburg’s University was built in the 15th century and is a significant part of the city’s history.
 Many legendary personalities have received their education at this university, including the Brothers Grimm.

 Another wonderful experience is hearing nearby church bells toll while walking through this part of Marburg.
 The city atmosphere is very peaceful and relaxed.